Punjab, Pakistan: Economy

+The industrial sector comprising 24 per cent of the province's gross domestic product.
 Punjab has the largest economy in Pakistan, contributing most to the national GDP.
 The province's economy has quadrupled since 1972.
 Its share of Pakistan's GDP was 54.7% in 2000 and 59% as of 2010.
 It is especially dominant in the service and agriculture sectors of Pakistan's economy.
 With its contribution ranging from 52.1% to 64.5% in the Service Sector and 56.1% to 61.5% in the agriculture sector.
 It is also a major manpower contributor because it has the largest pool of professionals and highly skilled (technically trained) manpower in Pakistan.
 It is also dominant in the manufacturing sector, though the dominance is not as huge, with historical contributions ranging from a low of 44% to a high of 52.6%.
 In 2007, Punjab achieved a growth rate of 7.8% and during the period 2002–03 to 2007–08, its economy grew at a rate of between 7% and 8% per year. and during 2008–09 grew at 6% against the total GDP growth of Pakistan at 4%.

+It is known for its relative prosperity, and has the lowest rate of poverty among all Pakistani provinces.
+(Note: Islamabad Capital Territory is Pakistan's least impoverished administrative unit, but ICT is not a province.
+Azad Kashmir also has a rate of poverty lower than Punjab, but is not a province.)
+However, a clear divide is present between the northern and southern regions of the province; with northern Punjab being relatively more developed than southern Punjab.

 Despite the lack of a coastline, Punjab is the most industrialised province of Pakistan; its manufacturing industries produce textiles, sports goods, heavy machinery, electrical appliances, surgical instruments, vehicles, auto parts, metals, sugar mill plants, aircraft, cement, agricultural machinery, bicycles and rickshaws, floor coverings, and processed foods.
 In 2003, the province manufactured 90% of the paper and paper boards, 71% of the fertilisers, 69% of the sugar and 40% of the cement of Pakistan.